nihilisticneuralnet/Catch-Me-If-You-Scan/README.md

-# Baby Driver: Real Time Vehicle Detection \& Speed Estimation
+# BabyDriver: Real Time Vehicle Detection \& Speed Estimation

 A real-time vehicle detection and speed estimation system using **YOLOv3** model and **Farneback** algorithm.
 This project tracks multiple vehicles in video footage and estimates their speeds with visual indicators for speed violations.